Lefty O'Doul: Legacy

 O'Doul was instrumental in spreading baseball's popularity in Japan, serving as the sport's goodwill ambassador before and after World War II.
-The Tokyo Giants, sometimes considered "Japan's Baseball Team", were named by him in 1935 in honor of his longtime association with the New York Giants; the logo and uniform of the Giants in Japan strongly resemble their North American counterparts.
+The Tokyo Giants, sometimes considered "Japan's Baseball Team", was named by him in 1935 in honor of his longtime association with the New York Giants; the logo and uniform of the Giants in Japan strongly resemble their North American counterparts.

 O'Doul was inducted into the San Francisco Bay Area Sports Hall of Fame in 1981 and the Japanese Baseball Hall of Fame in 2002.
+He is also in the Pacific Coast League Hall of Fame.
 O’Doul was inducted into the Baseball Reliquary's Shrine of the Eternals in 2013.

 O'Doul's fame and popularity live on in his hometown of San Francisco and are enhanced by the fact that his former team now thrives as the San Francisco Giants.
 The popular hofbrau-style restaurant and bar he founded in 1958 operated for years after his death as Lefty O'Doul's Restaurant and Cocktail Lounge on Geary Street, still serving his original recipe for Bloody Mary (although one news account says it was modified in the 1960s by O'Doul's bartender Chuck Davis).
 However, a landlord-tenant dispute caused the restaurant to close its doors in early 2017.
 In November 2018, the restaurant reopened in a new location at Fisherman's Wharf.
 However, the new location closed in 2020 during the COVID-19 pandemic and the owner's bankruptcy following a federal indictment on corruption charges.

 A bridge over McCovey Cove, near the Giants' home field of Oracle Park, is named the Lefty O'Doul Bridge in his honor.
 Accordingly, the ballpark plaza and gate entrance adjacent to the bridge are also named after O'Doul.

-Besides the ineligible Shoeless Joe Jackson, O'Doul has the highest career batting average of any player eligible for the National Baseball Hall of Fame who is not enshrined.
+Besides Shoeless Joe Jackson, O'Doul has the highest career batting average of any player eligible for the National Baseball Hall of Fame who is not enshrined.
+Further, O’Doul has the highest career OPS of any player eligible for the Hall of Fame who is not enshrined aside from players kept out due to their association with steroids (Barry Bonds, Manny Ramirez, Mark McGwire).
 On November 5, 2021, he was selected to the final ballot for the Baseball Hall of Fame's Early Days Committee for consideration in the Class of 2022.
 He received five of the necessary twelve votes.